deepthipriyapalleti/Smart-Energy-Monitoring-system/README.md

 </p>

 The system uses an ESP32 microcontroller to acquire voltage and current data from sensors, process the measurements, display them on an OLED screen, and upload them to the Blynk Cloud through Wi-Fi for real-time monitoring and remote load control.

+---

+##  Working Principle

+The Smart Energy Monitoring System uses an ESP32 microcontroller to read voltage and current values from sensors.
+The collected data is processed to calculate power and energy consumption, displayed on an OLED screen, and transmitted to the Blynk Cloud through Wi-Fi.
+Users can monitor electrical parameters in real time and remotely control connected loads using the Blynk mobile application.

+---

+##  Outcomes & Results

+- Successfully monitored voltage, current, power, and energy consumption in real time.
+- Displayed live electrical parameters on both the OLED display and Blynk mobile application.
+- Enabled remote monitoring through Wi-Fi connectivity.
+- Improved energy usage visibility for better power management.
+- Demonstrated stable and reliable IoT-based energy monitoring.

+---

+##  Future Scope

+- Integrate machine learning for energy consumption prediction.
+- Store historical data for detailed energy analysis.
+- Add fault detection and automatic alerts.
+- Support smart home and smart grid applications.
+- Improve system scalability for industrial energy monitoring.

+---

+##  Conclusion

+This project demonstrates an IoT-based solution for real-time energy monitoring using ESP32 and Blynk Cloud.
+It provides accurate measurement of electrical parameters, remote visualization through a mobile application, and improved energy management, making it suitable for smart home and industrial monitoring applications.